 Cockapoos, a hybrid breed of dog that is part Cocker Spaniel and part Poodle, are incredibly popular and have been for the last decade or so.
 In fact, so popular that they are the number one choice in cross breeds for many dog owners in the country.
 They are even more popular than a lot of pure breeds.

-A large part of what makes this particular mixed breed so popular is that they are generally well-mannered and very happy little critters.
-Poodles and Cocker Spaniels are both known for their warm and friendly personalities, so it makes complete sense that resulting puppies from breeding the two together would create friendly animals.
+A large part of what makes this mixed breed so popular is that they are generally well-mannered and very happy little critters.
+Poodles and Cocker Spaniels are both known for their warm and friendly personalities, so it makes sense that resulting puppies from breeding the two together would create friendly animals.

 Highly Intelligent – The Good and Bad

-As well as easy going and loving, both Cocker Spaniels and Poodles are two of the smartest breeds of dogs.
+As well as easy-going and loving, both Cocker Spaniels and Poodles are two of the smartest breeds of dogs.
 As a result, the parent dogs and any puppies these breeds produce together, are very easy to be taught.
-They seem to just love being taught.
+They seem just to love being taught.

 However, there is a darker side to the intelligence and loyal nature of cockapoos.
 That is Separation Anxiety.

 When Loyal and Loving Becomes Clingy Separation Anxiety

 Separation anxiety is one of the worst parts of a Cockapoos loyal, loving and clingy personality.
 This is not an issue that just Cockapoos suffer from, but it does seem to hit them harder than some other breeds.
 It means that a dog with this condition won’t like being left along for long at any one time, if they can really cope with it in general.

 The only thing that will make them happy, is if they are with you and if they are particularly clingy and suffering from this form of anxiety, they may end up following you wherever you go in your home.

 There are various different symptoms and behaviours that Cockapoos can exhibit if they have separation anxiety.
 The most common includes: